DaveVED/tastingswithtay-iac/README.md

 This `IaC` could also be forked, and used to support any `3 tier` application you wanted to host on `AWS`.

-## CI
-The IaC is supporting using AWS `CI` features, the functionality incudles.

-- [x] CodePipeline as a wrapper for the IaC pipeline.
-- [x] GitHub source (need to have tokens configured), with a hook setup for pushes to the a `develop` branch.
-- [x] CodeBuild to package build & package the 'lambads' and the `IaC` foundational components.
-- [x] Deploy stage to create/update the CloudFormation templates.

-You can provison this pipeline uisng the `./lib/pipeline-iac/iac_pipeline.yaml` file, if you'd like.

-#### Contributing
-If you get access, and would like to contribute to this, please follow this statergy, to get your code commited.

-- [x] From `develop` create a branch `:github_username/:feature_name`
-- [x] Once ready up a pull request to `develop`. `DaveVED` will have to review it.
-- [x] Once approved AWS CI pipeline will be executed, and you should be able to see your changes at `dev.tastingswithtay.com`.

 ## Bootstraping the Data
 When the infastruce is first spun up, you should bootstrap the `dynamdodb` database, and `s3` asset bucket with the intial data needed to support basic functionality.
 The can be done using the `./lib.scripts/init_dump.py` script.
 This will.